 Benchmarks provide a fair and universal way of comparing the performance of different smartphones and their components.
 This is because there are many specs associated with smartphones and these are all built differently.

 A good example where this can be seen is in CPUs.
-There are many specs that are associated CPUs such as the number of cores, clock speed, architecture, transistor sizes etc. This has given rise to many misconceptions of CPU performance amongst users.
+Many specs are associated with CPUs such as the number of cores, clock speed, architecture, transistor sizes, etc. This has given rise to many misconceptions of CPU performance amongst users.

 A very good misconception is the megahertz myth where people believe that “faster clock speeds equals better performance”.

 With benchmarks, you do not have to understand these details.
-You jus have to look at the benchmark performance and see how good it is.
+You just have to look at the benchmark performance and see how good it is.

 How are Benchmarks done?